-2. Reporting
+6. Reporting

-2.1 The permittee shall record all monitoring results required by Part I.A.1 and Part I.A.2 electronically using NetDMR as described below or other electronic method required by EPA.
+6.1 The permittee shall record all monitoring results required by Part I.A.1 and Part I.A.2 electronically using NetDMR as described below or other electronic method required by EPA.
+The electronic report shall also be shared with the Environmental Department of the Saginaw Chippewa Indian Tribe.

-The electronic reports shall be submitted to the EPA on a quarterly basis no later than the 21st day of the month (April, July, October, January) following the quarter for which the monitoring was completed.
+The electronic reports shall be submitted to the EPA and the Saginaw Chippewa Indian Tribe on a quarterly basis no later than the 21st day of the month (April, July, October, January) following the quarter for which the monitoring was completed.

-2.2.1 All monitoring data required by this permit shall be submitted on EPA Form 3320-1 Discharge Monitoring Report (DMR) forms using the electronic DMR (NetDMR), or subsequent internet applications.
+6.2.1 All monitoring data required by this permit shall be submitted on EPA Form 3320-1 Discharge Monitoring Report (DMR) forms using the electronic DMR (NetDMR), or subsequent internet applications.
 NetDMR is a web-based application that allows National Pollutant Discharge Elimination System (NPDES) Permittee Users to enter and electronically submit Discharge Monitoring Report (DMR) data through the Central Data Exchange (CDX) to the Integrated Compliance Information System (ICIS).
 EPA's NetDMR webpage can be found at: https://netdmr.epa.gov/netdmr/public/home.htm